encima/aiven_finnishers/README.md

 3. Web - This is a Svelte application (because I have not used it yet and wanted to try it) that provides a web site to view the data in a list
 4. API - Postgrest service that connects to the Managed Aiven Postgres database and exposes an OpenAPI based on the db schema.
 There is also a script in there that was used to create the database, of no security importance

+You will need to add your own keys to the `kafka_ssl` folder, or request to be added to the repository by the repository owner; they can then add your GPG key to `git-secret`.

 ----

 #### Tools